-If you are an Addams Family fan and are inquiring information regarding the real house that was used in the 1st episode and inspired the look for “The Addams Family” home in the 1964-66 TV sitcom, starring John Astin as Gomez and Carolyn Jones as Morticia – Then you’ve come to the right place.
+If you are an Addams Family fan and are inquiring information regarding the real house that inspired the exterior look for the Addams home, was used in the 1st episode and in a sense was the house exterior-wise, for the 1964-66 TV sitcom “The Addams Family” (starring John Astin as Gomez and Carolyn Jones as Morticia), then you’ve come to the right place.

-I started watching “The Addams Family” as a kid in the 80’s when it was in syndication and remember my stepfather saying to me (the first time I had watched it), that he had also watched this show when he was younger; which initially sparked me to first inquire “just how old is this show?!”
+I started watching “The Addams Family” during syndication as a kid in the 80’s, and remember my stepfather telling me the first time I had watched it that he had also watched the show when he was younger; which initially sparked me to first inquire (especially since it was filmed in Black & White), “just how old is this show?!”
 After watching it on a daily basis after school for awhile I became fascinated with the show, but more than anything I became fascinated with their house.
-As a kid I really thought that the house was real.
-I knew that it was a show and it was being filmed for TV, but I thought that they were filming it in a real house….that house!
-That beautiful 3 story Second Empire spooky old mansion (or maybe I just wanted to believe).
+Being a kid (and obviously naive), I did think that the house was real for a short while.
+I knew that it was a show and it was being filmed for TV, but I thought that they were filming it in a real house….that house; that beautiful three story, Second Empire, spooky old mansion (or maybe I just wanted to believe).

-Then when the internet came out years later I started searching for topics that I was interested in and it opened up a whole new world for me.
-Not only did I find out that there was a “real house” that the Addams home was based on (although not a Second Empire), but I could not believe how many other people loved and obsessed over this show and the cult following of fans it has!
-Not to mention the continuous fan clashes over “The Addams Family VS The Munsters”, that keeps the two shows legacy alive Halloween after Halloween.
-After all these years I think I am more obsessed with the show and the house than ever; thanks to the people that have shared their pictures and knowledge of the house with everyone (including me).
-I truly appreciate it and wish I could thank all of you, but some people I don’t have names to credit.
+During research on the house I came to realize that there are a lot of other people that also love and obsess over “The Addams Family”, and the cult following of fans of the 60’s sitcom; as well as the continuous fan clashes over ‘The Addams Family VS The Munsters’, that keeps the two show’s legacy alive, Halloween after Halloween.
+After all these years I think I am more obsessed with the show and the house than ever, thanks to the people that have shared their pictures and knowledge of the house with everyone (including me); I truly appreciate it and wish I could thank all of you, but some people I don’t have names to credit.

-Unfortunately (even to this day), most of the information that is on the internet regarding this house and the connection to “The Addams Family” is spread out everywhere, and most of it is vague or false.
-Don Sloper has uncovered some facts in his book regarding the house and the area that the home was located in, but his book is more centered around the gated community “Chester Place” than the house itself.
-I will try my best to keep the content on-point and mainly just about the house, although it will be tough since there are a lot of interesting facts regarding the house and the area that it was located.
+Most of the information that is on the internet regarding this house and the connection to “The Addams Family” is spread out everywhere, and most of it is vague or false.
+Don Sloper has uncovered some facts in his book regarding the house and the area that the home was located in, but his book is more centered around the gated community Chester Place than the house itself.
+I will try my best to keep the content on-point, mainly just about the house and its occupants, although it will be tough since there are a lot of interesting facts regarding the house and the area that it was located.